Paloma-Gao/CRC-MRC/README.md

 # CRC-MRC
-code for paper 《CRC-MRC: Reader Comments Augmented Machine Reading Comprehension for Social Emotion Prediction》 a Clustering-based Reader Comments Augmented Machine Reading Comprehension framework~({CRC-MRC}) to comprehensively model the reading process from the readers' perspective while browsing news and comments.
+code for paper 《CRC-MRC: Reader Comments Augmented Machine Reading Comprehension for Social Emotion Prediction》

+It is a Clustering-based Reader Comments Augmented Machine Reading Comprehension framework~({CRC-MRC}) to comprehensively model the reading process from the readers' perspective while browsing news and comments.

 ## ✈️ Getting Started